dotnetian/matinwastaken.github.io/_posts/2023-08-23-limited-speed-download-asp-net-core.md

 ## Usage

-In order of implement this feature in your ASP.NET Core application, you don't have to use the raw code provided above.
+In order to implement this feature in your ASP.NET Core application, you don't have to use the raw code provided above.
 Instead, you can use the NuGet package `Matinm.Web.LimitedSpeedDownload`.
 As an example, you can install the latest version of this package in Visual Studio by typing this command in Package Manager Console:

 ```
 NuGet\Install-Package Matinm.Web.LimitedSpeedDownload